 Service providers will need to automate much more of the entire process, ensuring that service can be maintained automatically.
-This will involve choosing intelligently in real time from a range of access technologies (3G/4G/LTE and 5G) or wider range of options that a software-defined network might present.
+This will involve choosing intelligently in real-time from a range of access technologies (3G/4G/LTE and 5G) or a wider range of options that a software-defined network might present.

 The scale and complexity point towards Artificial Intelligence as a critical enabler.
-AI and machine learning will be needed not only to detecting failures, but also to design and activate alternative configurations needed to mitigate their impact.
+AI and machine learning will be needed not only to detect failures but also to design and activate alternative configurations needed to mitigate their impact.

 4. …and 5G is only part of the solution

 5G includes brand new potential for service providers (or enterprises or MVNOs…) to flex networks in new ways.
-5G network slicing in particular should provide an effective way to separate out traffic of differing kinds into distinct layers of a mobile network, enabling them to be managed (and monetized) according to different rules and policies.
+5G network slicing, in particular, should provide an effective way to separate out the traffic of differing kinds into distinct layers of a mobile network, enabling them to be managed (and monetized) according to different rules and policies.